harimanasa/Temporal-Hands-On/temporal-hello-world/README.md

 mvn test
 ```

-## License
+## License & Copyrights

-This project is licensed under the MIT License.
+This project is created and owned by Manasa Hari.